Fenced Yard Requirements

 A fenced in yard is incredibly important when it comes to adopting a dog.
 They are active creatures that need a safe space to run and play.
 Dogs cannot be cooped up all day but they can’t be trusted to run loose all over the neighborhood either.
 A yard helps to ensure that they have a place to have supervised play and exercise time where they won’t be in danger.
 It’s a harsh, but necessary, requirement for most rescue organizations.
 If a fence isn’t possible, we strongly encourage adopters to seek other rescues or shelters who do not have a fenced yard requirement, or to select a dog who does not have this requirement listed in their bio.
 If you are planning to have a fence installed, please have this done prior to completing your application.

-There have been some cases where we have made an exception to this requirement, but this does not happen often.
 All of our rescue dogs reside in loving foster homes until they are adopted, where we get to know each of their individual needs and personalities.
 Some dogs are runners and some dogs have a lot of energy and need a place to play and run off leash in a safe environment.
-Each dog has different needs, and when we specify a fenced yard for one of our dogs, it is because this is the type of environment they will do best in.
-We require a fenced yard for all puppies and most of our adult dogs.
-A well-socialized, leash-trained adult or senior dog might do well in a condo/townhouse or apartment environment, where all outside activities take place on a leash.
+Each dog has different needs, and when we specify a fenced yard for one of our dogs, it is because this is the type of environment they will do best with.
+We require a fenced yard for all puppies and for most of our adult dogs.
+There have been some cases where we have made an exception to this requirement for an adult dog, but this does not happen often and it depends on the dog’s needs and the adopter’s ability to successfully accommodate the dog’s needs.
+A well-socialized, leash-trained adult, or senior, dog might do well in a condo/townhouse or apartment environment, where all outside activities take place on a leash.
 We will evaluate any potential exceptions on a case by case basis.

 Our fenced in yard policies are also often in place to prevent dogs from being left tied out or chained up.
 Again, we know this doesn’t eliminate the chance that someone with a fenced yard will leave them outside in it for long periods, but that is where our rigorous application process comes into play.
 We evaluate each applicant thoroughly to determine if their lifestyle and home activities are suited to fit the needs of the dog they are interested in adopting.
 The fenced yard is only a minimum requirement and does not automatically mean a person can adopt.
 Our adoption process has many requirements that every applicant must meet.